ngcrawford/RADnome/Site_text.md

 ### Welcome to RADnome.

 Traditional approaches for analyzing restriction site associated DNA markers ([RADtags][1]) were designed for either single end sequencing or for contigs assembled from single digest RADs.
-However, new methods using double digest methods ([ddRADseq][2] **other paper?**) produce RADs where individual PE reads are non-overlapping.
+However, new methods using double digest methods (e.g., [ddRADseq][2]) produce RADs where individual PE reads are non-overlapping.

 To address this problem this software independently infers contigs for each R1 and R2 read using [rainbow][3].
 Contigs representing read pairs are then associated based on read mapping positions.
-After contigs are paired, all contigs are merged into a pseudo-genome (= RADnome).
+After contigs are paired all contigs are merged into a pseudo-genome (= RADnome).
 Individual samples are then mapped to this RADnome and software packages such as [GATK][4] can be used to identify SNVs.

+## Schedule

+RADnome is still in development.
+However, we expect to have a working pipeline in place by July 1st 2013 at the latest.
+Follow us on twitter or github and we'll let you know when everything is ready to go.

 ### Contact